-In the intricate world of employee benefits, we meticulously analyze claims data and optimize plan designs.
-Yet, a massive cost center often operates in plain sight: the cancer caregiver.
-These individuals-frequently your own employees-are navigating a complex healthcare system for a loved one while their own well-being and productivity silently erode.
-This isn't just a personal crisis; it's a structural risk to your organization's health and wealth.
+In employee benefits, we pore over claims data and tweak plan designs.
+But one huge cost center sits right in front of us: the cancer caregiver.
+These people—often your own employees—are wrestling with a tangled healthcare system for a loved one, and their own health and productivity quietly take a hit.
+This is more than a personal crisis.
+It's a structural risk to your company's finances and well-being.

 The Invisible Productivity Drain and Dual-Claim Risk

-This goes beyond simple absenteeism.
-We're talking about presenteeism-countless hours lost at work to phone calls with insurers, pharmacy coordination, and medical research.
-This productivity drain is a direct hit to your bottom line, and most benefits systems are blind to it.
+This isn't just about absenteeism.
+It's presenteeism—hours lost to phone calls with insurers, pharmacy coordination, medical research.
+That drain hits your bottom line directly, and most benefits systems don't even see it.

 Shifting from Reaction to Prevention: A Health-to-Wealth Blueprint